Skip to Main Content

 Next Steps

-• Using AutoMQ through WebUI: Access the console address returned in step 3 via a browser, enter the initial username and password, and you will enter the environment console to create instances and experience the product features.
+• Using AutoMQ via WebUI: Access the console URL returned in Step 3 through your browser, enter the initial username and password to access the environment console, create instances, and experience product features.
 Experience AutoMQ for Kafka▸

 • Using AutoMQ with Terraform: